-In this paper, we look to formulate a mixed-integer optimization version of this regression model, that is distribution-free and interpretable.
-Furthermore, our model removes the independence assumption completely, and instead leverages the estimated cluster-effects to make more informed cluster-based predictions for new data points.
-Our key contributions here are:
+In this work, we present a novel formulation of the mixed-effects regression model, which is both distribution-free and interpretable.
+Notably, our model abandons the independence assumption, and instead, utilizes the estimated cluster effects to enhance the predictions for new data points.
+The primary contributions of this paper are as follows:

-\begin{itemize} \item \textbf{MIO reformulation}: We leverage the mixed-integer optimization (MIO) literature to formulate a framework that views the problem of mixed-effects regression as a feasible MIO problem, while refraining from any distributional assumptions.
-The framework is able to account for the inherent correlations that exist due to the clustered nature of the data (Section \ref{all_methods}). \item \textbf{Interpretability}: Instead of using the Gaussian assumptions of LMEM to heuristically induce sparsity in cluster effects, we use MIO to impose sparsity constraints in a direct and interpretable way. \item \textbf{Valid inference}: Our model provides estimates of both $\beta$ and $\gamma_k$, therefore allowing the identification of both population-level ($\beta$) and cluster-specific ($\gamma_k$) effects. \item \textbf{Cluster informed predictions}: Since we do not have to assume independence of cluster effects from the clusters, we can leverage the estimated values of $\gamma_k$ to make improved predictions for data points from a new cluster (e.g. a new patient from a hospital not in the training data).
-We do this by supplementing our MIO framework with a classification tree that can map from features ($X_k$) to predicted cluster effects ($\widehat{\gamma_k}$).
+\begin{itemize} \item \textbf{MIO reformulation}: We leverage the mixed-integer optimization (MIO) framework to reformulate the mixed-effects regression model into an equivalent MIO problem, thereby circumventing the need for distributional assumptions.
+Our framework effectively accounts for the intrinsic correlations within clustered data (Section \ref{all_methods}). \item \textbf{Enhanced interpretability and valid inference}: By addressing the SCS problem, our method lends an interpretability to the cluster effects, which can be categorized in a systematic manner.
+Our model furnishes estimates of both $\beta$ and $\gamma_k$, thus facilitating the identification of both population-level ($\beta$) and cluster-specific ($\gamma_k$) effects. \item \textbf{Informed cluster predictions}: As our model does not require the assumption of independence between cluster effects and the clusters themselves, we can enhance our predictions for data points from new clusters (e.g., a new patient from a hospital not included in the training data).
+We achieve this by augmenting our MIO framework with a classification tree that maps from features ($X_k$) to predicted cluster effects ($\widehat{\gamma_k}$).

 \end{itemize}